 Territorial cohesion depends on the relations between territorial assets, the political strategies for utilizing them, and the web of social relatedness to place.
 Strong relations between local stakeholders can generate innovative, local solutions to specific territorial problems, inspired by bottom-up initiatives.
 The dynamics of this type of local, collective action are captured by the term collective efficacy.
 Local examples of social innovation from the three Danish case studies show that the level and type of collective efficacy play a crucial role in mobilizing territorial capital and sustaining economic growth.
 However, this requires a coupling of bottom-up initiatives with the formalized governance system.
-Our three case studies represent a range of intensity within collective efficacy, from the less formalized, closely interlocked networks in Lemvig to the highly organized and institutionalized collective efficacy that both enables close personal contact and a highly organized civil society.
+Our three case studies represent a range of intensity within collective efficacy, from the less formalized, closely interlocked networks in Lemvig to the highly organized and institutionalized collective efficacy of Aarhus, with Horsens representing an in-between level of collective efficacy that both enables close personal contact and a highly organized civil society.